It is the beginning of the year and what better time to sit down and think more intentionally about how we organize the hard part of our practice.

 - Your artist statement or company statement/history as a pdf.

 - Link to your Facebook, Twitter, Instagram, Vimeo or Youtube (we will cover social media for performing artists in a future post in this series)

-- If you use wordpress, you can install a free plugin called Jetpack that will post to your social media every time you make a blog post.
+- If you use WordPress, you can install a free plugin called Jetpack that will post to your social media every time you make a blog post.
 Its a very productive way of staying in touch with your many social media channels without having to post to each one when you make a new blog post.

-Our next post will be about creating or updating yor Artist Statement!
+Our next post will be about creating or updating your Artist Statement!
 Let us know if you want to add to any of the above information and we can update this post as ideas come in.
 We wish you a year full of inspiration, productivity and art!